saifaustcse/SDLC-Methodologies/README.md

     Use cases for the Waterfall model:

         * Customer isn’t sure about the requirements
-        * Requirements are unclear or complicated and require continuous clarification.
+        * Requirements are unclear or complicated and require continuous clarification
-        * Frequent releases of modules are required.
+        * Frequent releases of modules are required
-        * Customer evaluation and feedback is required in each increment to develop a better solutions.
+        * Customer evaluation and feedback is required in each increment to develop a better solutions
-        * Significant changes are expected in the product during the development cycle.
+        * Significant changes are expected in the product during the development cycle
-        * Projects in which needs continuous risk evaluation.
+        * Projects in which needs continuous risk evaluation
         * It is suitable for large and complex project

     Pros:

         * Requirements changes can be easily adopted and incorporated at the later stage of the development
         * Requirements can be captured more accurately by emphasizing customer feedback of each phase
-        * Any enhancement or change in the functionality can be done in the next iteration.
+        * Any enhancement or change in the functionality can be done in the next iteration
-        * Customer evaluation and feedback is available in each increment which leading to better solutions.
+        * Customer evaluation and feedback is available in each increment which leading to better solutions
-        * Handling risk analysis in every phase which improve security and mitigates the chances of attacks and breakages.
+        * Handling risk analysis in every phase which improve security and mitigates the chances of attacks and breakages
-        * Allows extensive use of prototypes.
+        * Allows extensive use of prototypes
-        * Users see the system early.
+        * Users see the system early
-        * More and more features are added in a systematic way.
+        * More and more features are added in a systematic way

     Cons: